lukaszkups/lukaszkups-old/content/blog/0014_hack_your_life.md

 Just don't.
 All You need to know is to stop giving a f*ck, and start doing what You have/want to do.
 Don't waste time on thinking if You are good enough to do something - start doing it instead.
 There is no time to loose, and remember that everyone is unique - someone do it faster/better, but all You have to do is just to start.

+You (maybe) will fail - sometimes really painfully.
+But don't be afraid.
+Finally, after some time You will success.

 Practice makes perfect - if You say otherwise then You probably never wanted to do something hard enough.